Chancesus/s3-dynamoDB/ReadMe.md

    import boto3
    ```

 4. Here we first define our Partition and Sort keys.
 Next we define our Lambda Function.
 Specify the region we are in.
-And finally, initialize an empyt list that we will use later for our CSV file.
+And finally, initialize an empty list that we will use later for our CSV file.
 (All other code should be under lambda_handler)

    ```python
    PARTITION_KEY = "ShipClass"